Tools

 Field Model Prototypes

-Conceptual and numerical representations of non-traditional field ideas — such as the Energy Dipole, dynamic spacetime flows, or alternative interpretations of constants.
+Conceptual and numerical representations of non-traditional field ideas described in Python— such as the Energy Dipole, dynamic spacetime flows, or alternative interpretations of constants.
 Each entry can include basic visuals, parameter notes, and AI-reviewed implications.
+The result of this effort is a Python model from the accretion of charge noise, separating into virtual dipoles, then collected in density nodes, which form the lattice structure of the fields that govern the values of the parameters interpreted as constants in our local lattice density environment.

 Reframe Index